 Drinking wine on a Tuesday night is a simple decision: you either drink it or you don’t.

 These are some of the decisions that I battle with, and that I might pass off to someone else, even though the “right” choice is both personal and situational.
-Some days exercising is the best decision, other days it’s not.
+Some days exercising is best, other days it’s not.
 Sometimes getting take-out is great, other times it’s not.

 You might not always make the right decision, but you do have to be willing to make a decision, especially if taking control of your health is important to you.